Russell-S-Harper/EXPLORE/README.md

 ## DOSBox

-This is the original x86 demo from 1992.
+This is the original demo from 1992.
 I was still learning ANSI C at the time, so the code is not very good!
 As I port over functionality to the CX16 demo, I'm trying to clean it up and optimize it, before continuing with more functionality.
 Some places I'm really going to have to work to figure it out!
-Because the code was ported from a 68K base where it had a lot of registers available, the DOSBox code still has remnants of these keywords, as well as a lot of other strange ideas I had at the time.
+Because the code was ported from a 68K base where it had a lot of registers available, the original code still has remnants of these keywords, as well as a lot of other strange ideas I had at the time.

-To run the DOSBox demo, install [DOSBox](https://www.dosbox.com/), run it, mount a drive to point to `«explore-repo»/dosbox/bin`, and run `rgntest.exe`.
+To run the original demo, install [DOSBox](https://www.dosbox.com/), run it, mount a drive to point to `«explore-repo»/dosbox/bin`, and run `rgntest.exe`.
 Suggest running at least at 5 frames/s, i.e. press CTRL-F12 until it's fast enough.
 Here's a [video](https://www.youtube.com/watch?v=XTOIfkqW9O0) of it in action.

 Controls: